se-edu/se-book/errorHandling/designByContract/what/outcomes.md

-:trophy: Can explain DbC approach :three:
+:trophy: Can explain the Design-by-Contract approach :three: